 It is a bad type of cough.
-In this type patients cough frequently and face more difficulty in breathing as compared to other related types.
+In this, patients cough frequently and face more difficulty in breathing.

 Causes of cough

-You can’t consider few times coughing as a health problem.
-Occasional coughing is considered normal only persistent coughing that lasts for many weeks can be the result of some health problems.
+You can’t consider few times are coughing as a health problem.
+Occasional coughing is deemed to be normal only persistent coughing that lasts for many weeks can result from some health problems.
 Here are some main health problems that can lead to chronic coughing:

 - Asthma-Cough is very common in asthma patients.
-In cough variant asthma a persistent cough is the main symptom.
-Cough due to asthma can trigger due to season change effects, infections, allergies, or the smell of some chemicals and fragrances.
+In cough variant asthma, a persistent cough is the main symptom.
+Cough due to asthma can trigger season change effects, infections, allergies, or the smell of some chemicals and fragrances.